 What do we want?

 The Bedfordshire bird list details exactly what records the club requires.
 These range from all records of some species to just unusual locations and high counts for others.
 Breeding records are also very useful, and often under-recorded for many species.

 If you want some inspiration about where to go birding to create some valuable records have a look the map on this page.
 It details the number of records we have received in BirdTrack since 2007.
 Many 1km squares (especially in the north-west of the county) have had fewer than 100 records.
 Take a look and fill some squares!

 Sending in Records

 The recorder’s preferred method of receiving your records is via BirdTrack.
 It’s easy to set up, entering your records online is quick, and the reports it produces are fabulous for reviewing your own records and keeping lists up to date.
-If you are just after sending in the odd record try this form.

 The County Bird Recorder

 9 Devon Drive, Biggleswade, Beds, SG18 0FJ

 Tel: 07979 606300